Orange Collective

 Why Now

-India is now OpenAI's second-largest market — and voice is the first production AI wedge.
+India is now OpenAI's second-largest market — and voice is where AI gets paid first.

 Three converging tailwinds make F25 the right year for an India-native voice infra company.